open-sauced/intro/docs/CONTRIBUTING.md

 ## Working with the Content

 The contents of this course are written in [Markdown](https://www.markdownguide.org/).
-Please read the [Using Markdown for This Project](#using-markdown-for-this-project) section for details about how to use Markdown in this project.
+Please read the "[Using Markdown for This Project](#using-markdown-for-this-project)" section for details about how to use Markdown in this project.

 ### Adding Definitions to the Glossary

-If you add definitions to the [Glossary](../intro-to-oss/glossary.md) chapter, ensure the definitions are added in **alphabetical order**.
+If you add definitions to the "[Glossary](./intro-to-oss/glossary.md)" chapter, ensure the definitions are added in **alphabetical order**.

 ### Adding a New Section to a Chapter